Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: Introduction.

-has never been studied in detail in a dynamic optimization framework.
+has never been studied in detail in the dynamic optimization framework.

-The problem of maximizing (\ref{functional}) is a max-min problem, hence it naturally forms a stochastic differential game.
-In the literature there are two main approaches in determining the solution to such games.
-First of them uses maximum principle and Backward Stochastic Differential Equations (BSDE), while the second one is based on dynamic programming principle and Hamilton-Jacobi-Bellman equations (Hamilton-Jacobi-Bellman-Isaacs (HJBI) for differential games).
-The most suitable for us is the latter.
-In our case associated HJBI equation can be simplified to a linear form by applying some transformations.
-As a by-product we obtain a formula for the optimal strategy.
-To complete the reasoning it is sufficient to use a proper version of the verification theorem.
+The problem of maximizing (\eqref{functional}) is a max-min problem, hence it naturally forms a stochastic differential game.
+In the literature there are two main approaches for determining the solution to such games.
+First of them exploits maximum principle and Backward Stochastic Differential Equations (BSDE), while the second one is based on the dynamic programming principle and Hamilton-Jacobi-Bellman equations (Hamilton-Jacobi-Bellman-Isaacs for differential games).

+The latter is more suitable for our approach.
+In our case the associated HJBI equation can be simplified to a linear form by applying certain transformations.
+To complete the reasoning it is sufficient to use a suitable version of a verification theorem.
+By this method we obtain a formula for the optimal strategy, which is characterized by the aforementioned linear equation.
+Further, the solution is proved to be optimal in the classical Markowitz framework, which is in opposition to the one-period setting.
+It seems that the continuous time trading (even in an incomplete market setting) ensures enough flexibility to react faster against changing conditions and allows the mean-variance investor to "behaves like a monotone investor".

+It should be noticed that our paper is not the first one where such a qualitative difference between discrete and continuous time models is presented.
+Cui et al. \cite{Cui} have shown that a complete financial market is time-consistent in efficiency in the continuous time framework.
+It is also worth mentioning that the time inconsistency (see for instance Basak and Chabakauri \cite{Basak}) and the lack of monotonicity are two major drawbacks of the Markowitz optimization, commonly discussed in the literature.
+Moreover, Kallsen et al. \cite{Kallsen} reported that the expression for the hedging error in the variance optimal hedging problem is much more involved in the discrete than in the continuous time setting.

 The paper is organized as follows.
 In Section 2 we describe the set up of the problem.
 We formulate the verification theorem and derive the HJBI equation.
-In Section 3 we transform our equation to linear form and prove useful properties of its solution.
-In Section 4 we formulate the main theorem and compare the result with solution to classical mean-variance optimization problem.
+In Section 3 we transform our equation to a linear form and prove some useful properties of its solution.
+In Section 4 we solve an auxiliary portfolio optimization problem and then in Section 5 we compare the result with the solution to the classical mean-variance optimization problem.
+Finally, in Section 6 we formulate our main theorem.
+In the last section we use methods from previous chapters to determine explicit formulas for the mean-variance optimal portfolio in specific stochastic volatility models and we compare it further with the Black-Scholes model.

+It is worth to note here that in this work in many places we write about PDEs and talk about solutions.
+In this article by a solution to PDE we always mean a classical smooth solution.

-\section{General model description}
+\section{General model description.}